fairycherryxii/fairycherryxii/README.md

 Welcome to my GitHub profile!
 I'm excited to share information about myself and the projects I'm working on.

 About Me
-I'm a game developer from Indonesia :indonesia: with a special interest in web development and blockchain technologies, I enjoy exploring new technologies and experimenting with innovative concepts in the minecraft world.
+I'm a game developer from Indonesia with a special interest in web development and blockchain technologies, I enjoy exploring new technologies and experimenting with innovative concepts in the minecraft world.

 - 🌱 Currently, I'm learning and enhancing my skills in: